AlexandreRavichandran/AlexandreRavichandran/README.md

 ## 📚 Learnings
- I'm specialized in back-end development, especially with Symfony Framework, but I am still curious about other back-end frameworks and event front-end frameworks
+ I'm specialized in back-end development, especially with Symfony Framework, but I am still curious about other back-end frameworks and even front-end frameworks

 ## 💻 Known Technologies